Mic92/nix-build-uncached/README.md

 `nix-build-uncached` is available in nixpkgs-unstable.

 In the following example ci.nix contains all expressions that should be built.
-Since only `hello-nur` has been modified all other packages are skipped.
+Since only `hello-nur` is not yet in the binary cache, all other packages are skipped.

 ```
 [joerg@turingmachine] nix-build-uncached ci.nix